brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe.md

 You most likely think the output should stay visible because you are always using IDLE or an IDE and that's what those tools do.
 Add a statement like `input()` at the end of your script to block execution and wait for you to press enter before closing.

 ### 'python'/'pip'/'auto-py-to-exe' is not recognised as an internal or external command, operable program or batch file.
 This occurs because the path that these executables are located in is not on your path; thus cmd doesn't know where to look for them.
-You need to add these paths to the PATH environment variable, to find these execute the correct command to find the path.
+You need to add these paths to the PATH environment variable so cmd knows where to look for the executable you are trying to execute.

+I created a script that can help setup these paths automatically, which can be found in my "[Fix: 'python' is not recognized as an internal or external command](/blog/post/fix-python-is-not-recognized-as-an-internal-or-external-command/)" post.

+If you want a more manual approach to understand what is occurring, watch my [video on how to setup Pythons PIP](https://youtu.be/cm6WDGAzDPM).
+This will show you how to add the `\Scripts` folder, but I also recommend you add the root Python directory (same path without '\Scripts') also so the `python` command will work.
+The paths you will need to add can be found using the commands below:

 ```python
 import os, sys